c3h899/BLDC-Controller/README.md

 # Introduction
-A basic implementation of a half-bridge driver for hobbiest DC motors.
+A basic implementation of a half-bridge driver for hobbyest DC motors.

 ## Features of Interest
 * Isolated, Schmitt Trigger, Digital Input